+Sweep Type

-Sweep Trigger sets the sweep mode to single or continuous.
-In single sweep mode, each sweep is initiated by SWEEP ONCE submenu.
+This button sets single or continuous sweep mode.
+In single sweep mode, each sweep is initiated SWEEP ONCE button.

-- 1. Select SWEEP on the main menu to open the "SWEEP Menu" on page 4-32. - 2.
-Select SWEEP TRIGGER to and select Single or Continuous. - 3.
+- 1. Select SWEEP on the main menu to open the "SWEEP Menu" on page 2-33. - 2.
+Select SWEEP TYPE to and select Single or Continuous. - 3.
 When in single sweep mode, press SWEEP ONCE to start one line sweep.